Nursing Interventions for Acute Pain Management

 Pathophysiology of Pain

 There is no set definition of pain, but it is commonly defined as an unpleasant experience, usually related to underlying tissue damage or injury.
 Pain is a subjective experience and one that very much depends on the person experiencing it.
-What one person experiences as pain, another person may experience as a minor discomfort, and another may be considered [19].
+What one person experiences as pain, another person may experience as a minor discomfort, and another may experience it as (19).

 Sensory/Discriminative System